derdoktor667/flight32/README.md

 *   🛡️ **Robust System State Machine**: A built-in state machine ensures safe and predictable behavior, from initialization to in-flight, with robust error handling and failsafe modes.
 *   🧩 **Clean & Modular Architecture**: A clean, object-oriented design makes the firmware easy to understand, modify, and extend.
 *   ✈️ **Configurable Flight Modes**: Seamlessly switch between Acro (rate-based) and Stabilized (angle-based) flight modes using a dedicated RC channel.
 Stabilized mode utilizes a cascaded PID control loop for precise angle holding.
-*   📊 **Real-time System Insights**: Tune and debug on the fly with a powerful, built-in terminal and MultiWii Serial Protocol (MSP) support.
+*   📊 **Real-time System Insights**: Tune and debug on the fly with a powerful, built-in terminal and MultiWii Serial Protocol (MSP) support, including commands like `MSP_UID`, `MSP_STATUS`, and `MSP_SENSOR_STATUS`.
 Monitor CPU load, loop times, and memory usage, and configure flight modes to squeeze every drop of performance out of your hardware.
 *   🎛️ **Persistent On-the-Fly Tuning**: A full PID controller and complete channel mapping are easily adjustable via the terminal, with all settings saved persistently to non-volatile storage.
 *   📡 **Extensible Receiver & IMU Support**: Built with a generic task structure to easily support new receiver protocols (currently IBUS, PPM) and IMU sensors (currently MPU6050).
 *   **Configurable MPU6050**: Fine-tune your MPU6050 with configurable gyroscope range, accelerometer range, and low-pass filter settings, along with improved temperature accuracy.